Causal Inference Under Unmeasured Confounding With Negative Controls: A Minimax Learning Approach

 \end{corollary}

-\cref{cor: nonparametric} states that the convergence rates of $\hat J_{\mathrm{REG}}$ and $\hat J_{\ipw}$ are determined by the worse of the metric entropy of $\Hbbb $ and $\Qbbb'$.
+\cref{cor: nonparametric} states that the convergence rates of $\hat J_{\mathrm{REG}}$ and $\hat J_{\ipw}$ are determined by the worse of metric entropies of $\Hbbb $ and $\Qbbb$.
+For example, when we use {\Holder} balls for both, the convergence rate is $O(n^{-\min(1/2,\alpha/d)})$.
 This implies that when these two function classes are Donsker classes \citep{VaartA.W.vander1998As}, \ie, $\beta<2$, both estimators have parametric convergence rates.
 But if either function class is non-Donsker, \ie, $\beta\geq 2$, then the estimators typically have slower convergence rates.

 \end{example}